JaninduDiz/music-payments-tracker/README.md

 - **Payment Tracking:** Log payments for each member with specific dates.
 - **Balance Overview:** A dashboard that shows each member's payment status (paid, pending, or ahead) and the total outstanding balance for the group.
 - **Monthly Views:** Easily navigate between different months to see historical balance information.
+- **AI-Powered Search:** Ask questions in natural language to find payments.
 - **Responsive Design:** A mobile-first design that works beautifully on all devices.
 - **Persistent Storage:** All data is stored in your own Supabase project.